Ravi877/rohithegde_newsite/_posts/bio-wearables-and-health.md

 By combining technology with an understanding of your own physiology, you can take control of your health, prevent future problems, and optimize your performance, sleep, nutrition, and mental well-being.
 The future of wellness is here—and it’s wearable.

+***

+#### Wellness & Performance Insights

+* **The Future of Intelligence:** Understand the tech breakthroughs driving health innovation in [The September AI Revolution](https://www.rohithegde.in/blog/the-september-ai-revolution).
+* **High-Stakes Performance:** See elite performance in action with our preview of the Big Ten matchup: [Ohio State vs Illinois Preview](https://www.rohithegde.in/blog/ohio-state-vs-illinois).